Contributing to the Documentation

 2.3, which is the branch that you selected

 to base your changes on.
-The compare repository should be your forked copy
+The head fork should be your forked copy

 symfony-docs and the compare branch should be